Newhall Tunnel

 Title: Fremont Pass Road now in use.
 Photographer: William H. Frick.

 World War 1 plans for guarding Los Angeles County included holding the Newhall Tunnel from invading forces from the north or northeast.
 A few men armed with rifles and machine guns could hold thousands of enemy troops at bay.
 At least, that's what the Los Angeles Police Department thought.
-They don't seem to be considering Beale's Cut right next door to the tunnel.
+They don't seem to be considering that Fremont Pass was right next door to the tunnel.
 To quote: "Newhall tunnel, in case word being received that the enemy was approaching from that direction, could be reached with autos filled with members of the Home Guard in forty minutes (it being understood that in a case of that kind the deputy sheriffs would not only close their eyes to speeding, but join in the chase themselves to guard the passes)."
 Los Angeles Times of April 22, 1917.

 South portal (entrance) of the tunnel.
 The rock beds in this area slope down to the west.
 Can't make out the sign on the left.
 The bronze tablet is on the right.